Usaid197052/Personal-AI-Agent-Jarvis/README.txt

 To test the alpha features , copy code from test folder and paste it to main.py (Y.S: Usaid Ahmed)

 use prompts from the demo txt file to test the program

+Note: you need Ollama installed in your system loaded with qwen3:8b LLM model pulled